EdyTheCow/docker-media-center/docs/config/riven.md

 | DMC_RIVEN_DB_USER_PASS        |      -     | Generate a password for Riven's database user           |
 | DMC_RIVEN_REAL_DEBRID_API_KEY |      -     | Your real-debrid API key, can be found on their website |

-**Optional variables**, these variables can be left as is or changed to your liking
+**Optional variables**, these variables can be left as is or changed to your liking.

 | Variable             | Default   | Description                                                                                                                      |
 |----------------------|-----------|----------------------------------------------------------------------------------------------------------------------------------|